wirc-sjsu/firebench/docs/content.md

 - `array_to_geopolygons`: Convert an array field into geospatial polygons at a given iso-value, preserving holes.

+### Sensors confidence interval

+- `CS506_cl`: Compute the half-width of the confidence interval for measurement error of the Campbell Scientific CS506 Fuel Moisture Sensor.

 ### Sub-models utils

 - `anderson_2015_stats`: Plot statistics from the Anderson 2015 dataset.